SimonSubokLee/ston-docs-son/admin/access_control.kr.rst

 Chapter 10.
 Access Control
 ******************

-This chapter explains how to deny unwanted client accesses.
+This chapter explains how to deny access to unwanted clients.
-Normally ACL(Access Control List) saves block list for access deny, but for the convenience of configuration, allowed list might be used.
+Normally an ACL (Access Control List) saves a block list for denying access to specified clients, but an allowed list can be used for a more convenient configuration.

-Access control is divided into server access control that is excuted during connection stage and virtual host access control that is configured for each virtual host.
+Access control is divided into server access control, which is executed during the connection stage, and virtual host access control, which is configured for each virtual host.
-You will have to decide efficient time to block access.
+You will have to decide on an efficient time frame to block access.
 All access control is logged.

 .. toctree::